 Archie’s Story – Forelimb Amputation Prosthesis (PerFiTS)

-Archie, an 8 year old Cocker Spaniel was brought in as an emergency referral with a large mass confirmed as cancer on his front paw which had been growing rapidly over the preceding weeks.
+Archie, an eight-year-old Cocker Spaniel was brought in as an emergency referral by Meg, with a large mass confirmed as cancer on his front paw, which had been growing rapidly over the preceding weeks.
 Meg was hopeful Professor Noel Fitzpatrick would be able to avoid total amputation by replacing Archie’s foot with a prosthetic.

-Noel ran some scans and tests at the Orthopaedic and Neurology Centre to determine whether the cancer had spread to other areas of the body.
-He also took Archie to the Guildford Centre, to consult with the Oncology and Soft Tissue team, Dr. Laurent Findji and Professor Nick Bacon.
-They both confirmed that the cancer had not spread, and that he would be a good candidate for limb salvage.
+Noel ran some scans and tests at our orthopaedic and neurology centre to determine whether the cancer had spread to other areas of the body.
+He also took Archie to our oncology and soft tissue centre in Guildford, to consult with Dr. Laurent Findji and Professor Nick Bacon.
+They both confirmed that the cancer had not spread and that he would be a good candidate for limb salvage.
 Noel was then able to start developing a prosthetic implant for Archie to replace his cancerous foot.

 Archie had a uniquely designed prosthesis called a PerFiTS.
 This special implant incorporates the joining of an endoprosthesis and exoprosthesis, avoiding amputation to provide the patient with a fully functional limb.
 Fitzpatrick Referrals is the only centre in the world offering this unique custom made amputation prosthesis and feel very honoured to have given the gift of mobility to many cats and dogs across the country to pursue a normal lifestyle.